Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 TFC.misc.newMetaballs3D(random: RandomSource, minBalls: number, maxBalls: number, minSize: number, maxSize: number, radius: number): Metaballs3D
 ```

-- `random`: The random source used by the metaballs to create variance between instances
+- `random: RandomSource`{: .language-javascript }: The random source used by the metaballs to create variance between instances
-- `minBalls`: The minimum number of individual balls
+- `minBalls: number`{: .language-javascript }: The minimum number of individual balls
-- `maxBalls`: The maximum number of individual balls
+- `maxBalls: number`{: .language-javascript }: The maximum number of individual balls
-- `minSize`: The minimum size of the metaballs
+- `minSize: number`{: .language-javascript }: The minimum size of the metaballs
-- `maxSize`: The maximum size of the metaballs
+- `maxSize: number`{: .language-javascript }: The maximum size of the metaballs
-- `radius`: The maximum radius of an individual ball
+- `radius: number`{: .language-javascript }: The maximum radius of an individual ball

 ## Metal Utils